AnnaLindeberg/ModularDecomposition/README.md

 ## How to use this code

 It suffices to import the function `modularDecomposition` from the file `modularDecomp`, if you just want a modular decomposition of a Networkx-graph.
 It simply takes an instance of `nx.Graph` and returns a modular decomposition tree T as a `nx.Digraph`.
 The nodes in T will be frozensets (since they need to be hashable) corresponding to the strong modules of the graph.
-Each inner node of T has an attribute `'MDlabel'` set to one of the strings `'0'`, `'1'` or `'p'` for series, parallel resp. prime nodes.
+Each inner node of T has an attribute `'MDlabel'` set to one of the strings `'0'`, `'1'` or `'p'` for parallel, series resp. prime nodes.
 Obtain these by, say, `T.nodes[v]['MDlabel']`.
 Note that  `modularDecomposition` will, as a side-effect, add some vertex attributes to your input graph (namely 'cell' and 'cellIdx').
 You can remove them if you'd like.

 See also the file `paperExGraph.py` for example of use plus a small function for fast end easy visualization of your MD-tree.